This is the multi-page printable view of this section. Click here to print.

 Scenario Overview

-This scenario largely describes the process of creating a Bastion host and Database service, and configuring the network environment for Bastion host and Database connection, allowing access through a DB connection client.
+This scenario primarily describes creating a Bastion host and a Database service, configuring the network environment for Bastion host and Database access, and connecting through a DB client.

-You can configure the scenario using the following services.
+You can build the scenario using the following services.

 |---|---|---|---|